 The Village's General Fund is comprised of three major revenue sources, state revenue sharing, property taxes, and a mass gathering ordinance.
-Those three sources comprise approximately 70 percent of the General Fund's revenue sources.
-In fiscal 2023, the Village will once again receive funds from the mass gathering ordinance as the Electric Forest Festival returns after a two year absence.
-The Village has conservatively budgeted revenue sharing and property taxes to have modest increases.
-The Village anticipates receiving approximately \$23,000 in federal funds from the American Rescue Plan Act.
+Those three sources comprise approximately 85 percent of the General Fund's revenue sources.
+For fiscal 2024, the Village has conservatively budgeted property taxes and mass gathering ordinance revenues to be approximately the same and a modest increase in revenue sharing.
 The Village has not budgeted any other significant changes to revenues.

-The Village expects General Fund operating expenditures in fiscal 2023 to be approximately the same as fiscal 2022.
+The Village expects General Fund operating expenditures in fiscal 2024 to be approximately the same as fiscal 2023.
+The only significant changes are a new part-time position for street administration and a part-time deputy clerk position.